How does the integration work?

 TransFollow is an independent platform, built around a shared central consignment note.
 All parties involved in a transport can share information about the digital consignment note.
 If one of them initiates a change, the others are informed.
 The changes are available for the connected systems of all parties.

 Each party has its own objectives with the eCMR.
 One party uses it as a dynamic consignment note, another to manage returns.
 These choices influence, enrich and accelerate parts of the logistics process for all parties.
 Coordinate your working method efficiently with all parties.
 In this way, you can achieve a successful integration together.
 Your local distributor will be happy to support you in this.

 Planning the step-by-step information exchange to TransFollow means: determining each transport-related action that requires information.
 And determine what information is sent from or to TransFollow.
 Each action in the information exchange happens in the order of the transport operation:

-- For example, a transport planning system creates the freight document because it has the first information about the planned transport.
+- For example, a transport management system (TMS) creates the freight document because it has the first information about the planned transport.

-- The warehouse system, however, has more information about the nature and quantity of goods.
+- The warehouse management system (WMS), however, has more information about the nature and quantity of goods.
 It adds this information to the consignment note.

 Exchange of information